 How to control the ball

-Ball control is one of the most essential skills in football: a poor first touch and the play is usually over for the attacker.
+Ball control is one of the most essential skills in soccer – a poor first touch and the play is usually over for the attacker.
 There are two types of control: receiving and trapping.
 Receiving means directing the ball into space away from the body.
 Trapping usually means stopping or settling the ball at your feet.

 Receiving into space is useful when you are being marked.
 Try to make contact with the middle or top part of the ball and push in the direction that you want to go.
 Good footballers can settle the ball into space, even when under pressure.

 When trapping the ball, the most important part is to stay on your toes.
-You can’t adjust to the ball when you’re stiff or flat-footed.
-Keep your hips open, facing the direction from which the ball is coming.
+It is harder to adjust to the ball when you’re stiff or flat-footed.
+Keep your hips open, facing the direction from which the ball is served.
 Cushion the ball by withdrawing your foot just before the time of contact.

 Techniques for controlling the ball